rubyonjets/jets/docs/docs.md

 ## How It Works

-You focus on your application logic and Jets does the mundane work.
 You write code called controllers and workers.
 Jets turns the code into Lambda functions and uploads them to AWS Lambda and API Gateway.

 <a id="prev" class="btn btn-basic" href="{% link quick-start.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/controllers.md %}">Next Step</a>